orientechnologies/orientdb-docs/src/release/3.2/What-is-new-in-OrientDB-3.2.md

 ## Console enhancements

-In previous versions there are some slight differences in the console when using a remote server or an embedded envorinment.
+In previous versions there are some slight differences in the console when using a remote server or an embedded environment.
 In v 3.2 the CLI interface was refactored to unify the management of embedded and remote environments

 see